 5.1.
-Street Type Map (Initial Map - November 2022)
+Street Type Map

+5.2.
 The street type map illustrates the street types as applied to streets in Madison and its future growth and annexation areas.
-The map to the right shows street type assignments at the time the Complete Green Streets Guide was adopted.
-The street type map will evolve and change over time as development and land use plans change.
-Sub-area plans, instead of recommending typical sections, will instead designate a street type that may have multiple cross sections that achieve desired objectives.
+The map to the right shows street type assignments as of January I, 2025.
+The street type map will be updated upon completion and adoption of Area Plans by the Common Council, the updated street type map will be utilized for the street design process.

-What's a Sub-area Plan?
+What's an Area Plan?

 Madison recently adopted a new framework in how it approaches planning for areas of the city.
 The new framework establishes 12 Area Plan geographies.
-The city will update these sub-area plans every 10 years to ensure planning recommendations are timely and relevant.
+The city will update these area plans every 10 years to ensure planning recommendations are timely and relevant.